cchance27/cnMaestroReporting/README.md

 calculate how far off the various radios are from where they should be.

 This will present a solid report for targeted visits to repair problems before clients can complain.

+To compile and run appsettings.example.json must be renamed and configured as appsettings.json